 AI is a limited partnership established under the laws of Delaware.
 Arena Investors GP, LLC ("AIGP"), a LLC established under the laws of Delaware, is the general partner of AI.
 WAHII, a Delaware LLC, is the sole limited partner of AI and the sole member of AIGP.
-The Westaim Corporation of America ("WCA") (formerly Westaim Arena Holdings, Inc.), a wholly-owned Delaware subsidiary of Westaim, and BP LLC are currently the only members of WAHII.
+WCA and BP LLC are currently the only members of WAHII.
 BP LLC has been provided with certain rights to receive an equity ownership position in WAHII.
 See "Current Investments - Arena Group - Equity Participation by BP LLC".

 AI operates as an investment manager offering third-party clients with access to fundamentals-based, asset-oriented credit investments that aim to deliver yield with low volatility.
 AI provides (or intends to provide) investment services to institutional clients, insurance companies, private investment funds or other pooled investment vehicles and high net worth investors, including entrepreneurs, professionals, family trusts, private charitable foundations and estates.
-AI generates revenues primarily from Management Fees (as defined herein) and Performance Fees.
+AI generates revenues primarily from Management Fees, Performance Fees and Asset Servicing Fees.
 "Management Fees" are the fees calculated on AI's various segregated client accounts and private pooled investment vehicles as a percentage of assets under management ("AUM").
 "Performance Fees" are the fees or profit allocation earned by AI, or the general partner which has an entitlement to earn a performance fee or similar profit interest (each, a "General Partner") of any client accounts or funds established by AI, calculated annually as a percentage of the appreciation (net of Management Fees and other expenses) in each of the client accounts or funds managed by AI, subject to a "high water mark" in respect of such client account or fund, as determined from time to time.
+"Asset Servicing Fees" are the fees generally calculated on Arena Investors' various segregated client accounts and managed funds as a percentage of the fair value of the illiquid portion of the credit investment portfolios managed by Arena Investors.